CS 725/825 Computer Networks, IT 725 Network Technology

 Paper:

-You must cite your sources.
+You are expected to cite your sources.
 Use IEEE citation style.
-The paper will be machine checked against the documents available on the internet and the use of generative AI.
+The paper will be machine checked against the documents available on the internet.
 While using external resources and rephrasing what they say is expected, copying, especially without an attribution, will get you into trouble.
 If in doubt, ask!

 There is no minimum page count for the paper.
-Shorter, well-written and edited papers are preferred over those that are artificially-inflated for the sake of making a page count.
+Shorter, well-written and edited papers are preferred over ones artificially-inflated for the sake of making a page count.
 However, very short papers are unlikely to hit all the key points and will receive lower marks.
-For those with page-count anxiety, three standard 1in margin, spacing-1 pages will be likely be enough.

 Submission instructions: